grame-cncm/faustdoc/src/tutorials/rnbo.md

 #### Who is this tutorial for?

 The [first section](#using-command-line-tools) assumes a working [Faust](https://github.com/grame-cncm/faust) compiler installed on the machine, so is more designed for regular Faust users.
-The [second section](#using-the-faust-web-ide) is better suited for Cmajor users who want to discover Faust [TODO].
+The [second section](#using-the-faust-web-ide) is better suited for RNBO users who want to discover Faust [TODO].

 ## Using command line tools